Main index | Section 1 | 日本語 | Options |

 AT&T V

-style variable substitution.
+style substitution.

-It must be the last modifier specified.
+It can only be the last modifier specified,

 old_string